joseMarciano/kubernetes-orchestration/readme.md

 # Kubernetes Training - Orchestrating the Future 🚀

-ubernetes Training, a fascinating journey into the art of orchestrating containers! 🐳
+Kubernetes Training, a fascinating journey into the art of orchestrating containers! 🐳

 ## About the Training